Man Arrested After Allegedly Yelling ‘White Power’ At Black Woman Following Car Accident

 Police in Ohio said a man was arrested after he yelled an ethnic slur and said “white power” at the scene of a car accident on Tuesday, according to a report from The Columbus Dispatch.

-The man, who was not identified by name, is 26 years old and was taken into police custody on Wednesday following the Tuesday confrontation.
+The man, who was not identified by name, is 26-years-old and was taken into police custody on Wednesday following the Tuesday confrontation.

-According to The Columbus Dispatch report, police said the accident, which occurred Tuesday in Alliance, Ohio, the incident occurred around 8 a.m.
-After the man’s car collided with a female driver, who is black, he got out of his car and remarked that there “ain’t no damage,” before using a racial slur against the woman.
+According to The Columbus Dispatch report, police said the accident occurred Tuesday in Alliance, Ohio, around 8 a.m.
+After the man’s car collided with a black female driver, he got out of his car and remarked that there “ain’t no damage” before using a racial slur against the woman.

 After the collision, the man drove to a parking lot nearby and yelled “white power” at the woman.